517: No Such Thing As Julius Caesar's Dad Jokes

 That made a powder called noir animal,

-such a yeah it's so dark very macabre and they did write about the sugar thing back in the 1800s there was a german newspaper that actually wrote you should be using honey to sweeten food and avoid risk of having your great-grandfather's atoms dissolved in your coffee one fine morning wow yeah i quite like that i quite like that idea of recycling your grandparents yeah
+It was a German newspaper that actually wrote, you should be using honey to sweeten food and avoid risk of having your great-grandfather's atoms dissolved in your coffee one fine morning.
+Wow.

-yeah and in 1822 there was an article in the observer that said it is now ascertained beyond a doubt by actual experiment on an extensive scale that a dead soldier is a most valuable article of commerce.
+And in 1822, there was an article in The Observer that said, it is now ascertained beyond a doubt by actual experiment on an extensive scale that a dead soldier is the most valuable article of commerce.

 And they were talking about the fact that they were ground up and used as fertilizer.
 Yes, they were, weren't they?
 They covered the fields of Europe.